Mozilla's Browser Toolbar makes Firefox interface customizations easier

 - Tap on the Alt-key to bring up the menu bar and select Tools > Web Developer > Web Console.

-- Click on the settings icon in the upper left corner of the screen.
+- Click on the settings icon in the upper right corner of the screen.

 - Locate "Enable chrome debugging" and "Enable remote debugging" and make sure that both items are checked.